mkraenz/blog/posts/typescripts-as-keyword-might-not-be-what-you-think/typescripts-as-keyword-might-not-be-what-you-think.md

 The type guard `isTea` is a function that receives a single parameter, returns a boolean, and is marked with `x is Tea`.
 More generally, it's marked with `myParameter is MyType`.
 TypeScript will use it to narrow down the type in the `if-statement` of `addExtra`

-## TypeScript trusts us in writing proper User-Defined Type Guards
+## TypeScript trusts us in writing proper User-Defined Type Guards <a name="ts-trusts-us-in-writing-proper-userdefined-type-guards"></a>

 The fact that TypeScript trusts us in implementing a proper user-defined type guard can be shown easily.
 Take a look at the following, obviously wrong type guard.
 TypeScript believes in our abilities and won't budge - the executed JavaScript will.